joshualmitchell/joshualmitchell.github.io/_posts/2018-07-07-how-i-made-massive-improvements-in-my-productivity.md

 (sidenote: Freedom isn't available on Linux yet.
 Workaround: edit your /etc/hosts file and add sites.
 Does the same thing, but easier to get around.)

 - I emailed [Derek Sivers](https://sivers.org/) about this.
 He gave me the following advice:
-    1. move all your distracting apps (*including your default browser*) into a folder as far away from your home screen as you can (*so you have to swipe multiple times to get to that page of apps*)
+    1. move all your distracting apps (including your default browser) into a folder as far away from your home screen as you can - this means you have to swipe multiple times to distract yourself
-    2. disable those apps from appearing in your recently used section (*to avoid temptation to open them again*)
+    2. disable those apps from appearing in your recently used section (less temptation opportunities)
-    3. download Firefox Focus (*which makes you manually type out all your websites instead of remembering them*).
+    3. download Firefox Focus - it makes you manually type out all your websites

 ## 2: Inspiration